Autobahn: Safety

 According to a report by the Federal Statistical Office, fast driving is the main cause of collisions on autobahns.

-According to the 2018 edition of the European Road Safety Observatory's Traffic Safety Basic Facts report, an above-average number of accidents end in fatalities on a 1000-kilometer stretch of highway in Germany compared to other EU countries.
+According to the 2018 edition of the European Road Safety Observatory's Traffic Safety Basic Facts report, an above-average number of crashes end in fatalities on a 1000-kilometer stretch of highway in Germany compared to other EU countries.

 Although Germany has a very low total traffic-related death rate, if only the mortality rate on highways is considered, Germany is in the rear midfield in a Europe-wide comparison of the number of traffic fatalities per thousand kilometers driven on highways in 2016.
+In addition, Germany's percentage of fatalities that occurred on highways is above the EU average.

 An evaluation by the Deutscher Verkehrssicherheitsrat shows that in 2016 statistically 26% fewer people died on autobahns with a speed limit per kilometer than on autobahns without.
 A similar trend could be observed in the number of serious injuries.

 Between 1970 and 2010, overall German road fatalities decreased by almost 80% from 19,193 to 3,648; over the same time period, autobahn deaths halved from 945 to 430 deaths.
 Statistics for 2013 show total German traffic deaths had declined to the lowest count ever recorded: 3,340 (428 on autobahns); a representative of the Federal Statistical Office attributed the general decline to harsh winter weather that delayed the start of the motorcycle-riding season.
 In 2014, there was a total of 3,377 road fatalities, while autobahn deaths dropped to 375.